 A full-shading publication guide of the mythical serpent’s battleground.

 Each D&D Miniatures Expansion Pack incorporates eight arbitrary miniatures and their detail cards.
-Use them to fabricate greater and better warbands, or add them to you D&D pretending sessions.
+Use them to fabricate greater and better warbands, or add them to your D&D pretending sessions.
 Extension packs bolster these arrangements of miniatures:

 Harbinger: Fundamental D&D animals.